Accessibility statement – the Import Declaration Service for private persons

 The known problems with accessibility

-Users may still encounter some accessibility problems in the service, and we apologise for that.
+Users may still encounter some accessibility problems in the service.
+We are sorry for these insufficiencies.
 If you notice a problem in the service that is not included in the list below, please contact us.

 - Mobile menu